StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 By default, a snapshot is created for all Elasticsearch indices.

-This indices for which a snapshot is created can be configured using the Helm value `backup.elasticSearch.indices`, specified in [JSON array format \(w3schools.com\)](https://www.w3schools.com/js/js_json_arrays.asp).
+This indices for which a snapshot is created can be configured using the Helm value `backup.elasticsearch.scheduled.indices`, specified in [JSON array format \(w3schools.com\)](https://www.w3schools.com/js/js_json_arrays.asp).

 ## Restore backups and snapshots